-Appointed Government Botanist to the State of Victoria in 1852, "The Doctor" as he was known, spent a week in The Dandenongs and became enthralled with their beauty.
-After many subsequent visits he established a camp in The Basin in 1853 on the creek flats near what became William Chandler's property at the corner of The Basin-Olinda Road and Sheffield Road.
+Appointed Government Botanist to the State of Victoria in 1852, "The Doctor" as he was known, spent a week in The Dandenongs and became so enthralled with their beauty that after many subsequent visits he established a camp in The Basin in 1853 on the creek flats near what later became William Chandler's property at the corner of The Basin-Olinda Road and Sheffield Road.
 From this and other camps he made excursions into the bush collecting botanical specimens.